ARCAD-Software/iunit-vscode/docs/pages/iUnit/repositories.md

 Follow the subsequent steps to add a Repository to the Explorer.

-**Step 1** &nbsp; Click on the **Add Repository to Explorer** button in the iUnit Extension panel to display the Repositories of the connected Server.
+**Step 1** Click on the **Add Repository to Explorer** button in the iUnit Extension panel to display the Repositories of the connected Server.

-**Step 2** &nbsp; Select the Repository you want to work with to ass them to the Explorer.
+**Step 2**  Select the Repository you want to work with to ass them to the Explorer.

 ![list_repo](./../../media/add-repo-to-explorer-list.png)
 _Select the Repository to work from the List of iUnit Repositories_

-**Result** &nbsp; The selected Repositories succesffully added to the iUnit Repository Explorer, allowing you to access and manage its Test Cases, Test Suites and other functionalities.
+**Result** The selected Repositories succesffully added to the iUnit Repository Explorer, allowing you to access and manage its Test Cases, Test Suites and other functionalities.